 10. Anti-bribery and anti corruption commitment: University is committed to prohibiting bribery and corruption and to be in compliance with applicable anti-bribery laws.

 11. Adherence to the principle of confidentiality: Adherence by all members of the university to the principle of not disclosing any confidential information or trade secrets obtained or disclosed in connection with the University’s operations and administrative processes due to one’s position at the University, or any information about the University’s administrative processes that the University might expect to be kept confidential due to its nature, without the written approval of the University, during the contractual relationship or even after the termination of the contractual relationship for any reason, excluding any information disclosed due to legal obligation; and of exercising the best efforts and taking all necessary precautions to prevent the access or disclosure of such confidential information.

-SECTION TWO ROLES AND RESPONSIBILITIES OF FACULTY MEMBERS
+ROLES AND RESPONSIBILITIES OF FACULTY MEMBERS

 2.1.Roles and Responsibilities of Faculty Members for Their Colleagues

 a) To be fair and respectful to all colleagues regardless they are members of academic or administrative staff.

 b) To defend the academic rights and freedoms of their colleagues.